SaswatPadhi/cluster/README.md

 It is essential that this server should have an entry in the cluster configuration file.

-The `Server` object exposes a set of methods, specified by the `ServerI`
+The `Server` object exposes the following set of methods:
-interface:

   + `Pid()` -- Gives the Pid of the Server.
   + `Stop()` -- Gracefully terminates the Server.